nick95129/rahulsom.github.com/_posts/programming/2013-09-17-blue-shirt-white-shirt.md

 I call this the `Blue Shirt, White Shirt` problem.
 It goes like this:

-Your customer, *Bob* calls you and says
+Your customer, *Bob* comes to your garage and says

 ----